Osteoporosis: Prevention With Calcium Treatment

 Why does the body need calcium?

 Calcium is the healthy bone mineral.
-About 99 percent of the calcium in the body is stored in the bones and teeth.
-It is the mineral that makes them hard and strong.
-The remaining 1 percent is needed for many activities that help keep the body functioning normally.
+About 99% of the calcium in the body is stored in the bones and teeth.
+It's the mineral that makes them hard and strong.
+The remaining 1% is needed for many activities that help keep the body functioning normally.
 Calcium helps blood vessels contract (narrow) and expand, makes muscles contract, helps send messages through the nervous system and helps glands secrete hormones.

-Bones are constantly being remodeled every day, and calcium is moving in and out of them.
+Bones are constantly being remodeled every day, and calcium moves in and out of them.
 In children and adolescents, the body builds new bone faster than it breaks down old bone so total bone mass increases.
 This continues until about age 30, when new bone formation and old bone breakdown start occurring at about the same rate.
-In older adults, especially in post-menopausal women, bone is broken down at a faster rate than it is built.
+In older adults, especially in post-menopausal women, bone is broken down at a faster rate than it's built.
 If calcium intake is too low, this can contribute to osteoporosis.

-How much calcium does an adult need to take per day?
+How much calcium does an adult need to take in every day?

 The amount of calcium needed for healthy bones and teeth is different by age.
 The National Institutes of Health suggests these levels of daily intake for adults:

-What are the recommended ways to meet this nutrition goal?
+What are the best ways to get enough calcium?

 The best way to get enough calcium every day is to eat a variety of healthy foods from all the different food groups.
 Getting enough vitamin D every day from foods like enriched milk or from natural sunlight is important to help the body absorb and use calcium from food.